 I couldn’t put my fingers on it recipe until I tried the cookies.
 This recipe reminded me of my grandma Nina’s cookies.
 Which is a good thing.
-She was from Italy, and her cooking, and baking was amazing.
-This cookies recipe such an easy cookie to make.
+She was from Italy, and her cooking and baking were amazing.
+This cookie recipe is such an easy cookie to make.
 Trust me, you will want to try this recipe.
 It’s awesome for spring, summer or anytime your looking for a lemon sugar cookie.

 Some days I love it, embrace, and enjoy cooking.
 Other days I just want to get the job.
 Wink, wink.
 You know what I mean.
 Baking is always a treat to me.
 Let’s get mixing up this easy olive oil sugar cookie recipe.

 Olive Oil Sugar Cookie

 Steps for making sugar cookies with olive oil

 - Mix together the sugar, fruity extra virgin olive oil, grated citrus together.
 Add eggs and finish mixing together.
 Set to the side.